mike99mac/minimy-mike99mac/README.md

 There are scripts in mycroft-tools named **``testrecord``** and **``testplay``**.
 They are wrappers around the **``arecord``** and **``aplay``** commands designed to make it easier to test recording audio to a file and playing it back on the speakers.

-- To test your microphone and speakers, issue the following command then speak up to five seconds.
+- To test your microphone and speakers, issue the following command then speak for up to five seconds.

     **``$ testrecord``**